RonTamG/pyapt/README.md

 Using this dictionary it can find all the dependencies of a requested package and download them from the registry.

 After downloading all the packages, it creates a 'Package' file with all the metadata of the downloaded packages, this file is required for apt to recognize the package files.
-The install script then adds a line to the top of the /etc/apt/sources.list file which specifies a new source, the local files.
+The install script then adds a temporary file to /etc/apt/sources.list.d named pyapt.list which specifies a new source, the local files.

-After running 'apt update' the script can then just use 'apt install package' to install the package as usual.
+Afterwards it updates packages according to the new list, without updating any other source, and then you can just use 'apt install package' to install the package as usual

-Afterwards it cleans up the /etc/apt/sources.list file by removing the added line.